sts10/sts10.github.io/_posts/2023-04-03-orchard-street-wordlists.markdown

 ## Licensing

-Currently, I'm licensing all of the lists under [a Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/), since that's what [Wikipediaa's text is licensed under](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content).
+Currently, I'm licensing all of the lists under [a Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/), since that's what [Wikipedia's text is licensed under](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content).
 I'd prefer to use CC-BY-SA 4.0 if possible, but I'm not sure if that's technically legal.
 If you have thoughts on this, I've created [a GitHub Issue](https://github.com/sts10/orchard-street-wordlists/issues/1) or welcome input on [Mastodon](https://hachyderm.io/@schlink).

 ---